eclipse-iceoryx/iceoryx2/config/README.md

   The maximum amount of supported servers.
 * `defaults.request-response.max_clients` - [int]:
   The maximum amount of supported clients.
-* `defaults.request-response.max_nodes` - [int]`:
+* `defaults.request-response.max_nodes` - [int]:
-  The maximum amount of supported nodess.
+  The maximum amount of supported nodes.
 Defines indirectly how many processes can open the service at the same time.